 Dear {Insert Name},

-I am writing to encourage you to support the Maternal and Child Health Stillbirth Prevention Act.
-This bipartisan and vitally important bill would add stillbirth and stillbirth prevention to Title V of the Social Security Act — something that has been lacking since the introduction of Title V funding back in 1935.
+I am writing to encourage you to support two important pieces of stillbirth prevention legislation.
+The bipartisan Maternal and Child Health Stillbirth Prevention Act would add stillbirth and stillbirth prevention to Title V of the Social Security Act — something that has been lacking since the introduction of Title V funding back in 1935.
 This is a glaring omission of stillbirth from the most important piece of maternal health legislation in our country.
+The bipartisan Stillbirth Health Improvement and Education (SHINE) for Autumn Act aims to prevent stillbirth through enhanced data collection, research, education, and awareness.
+It would be the first comprehensive, federal-state partnership to reduce stillbirth rates in the United States.

-Every year 44,600 expectant parents lose their baby to stillbirth, according to the CDC.
-The annual number of stillbirths far exceeds the number of deaths among children aged 0-14 years from preterm birth, SIDS, accidents, drownings, guns, fire, and flu combined.
+According to the CDC, every year 21,000 families in the U.S. experience the tragedy of having a baby born still.
+In the U.S. the annual number of stillbirths far exceeds the top five leading causes of deaths among children aged 0-14 years combined, including unintentional injuries, congenital anomalies, pre-term birth, homicide, SIDS, and heart disease.
 Racial disparities persist, with 1 out of every 97 Black pregnancies ending in stillbirth.
 Native Hawaiian, Other Pacific Islanders and American Indian or Alaska Native pregnancies are also at greater risk of experiencing a stillbirth.

-The legislation recognizes that stillbirth (defined as the loss of a baby at 20 weeks or greater during pregnancy), and the disparity in those impacted by stillbirth, requires further research, support, and prevention programming.
-It also calls for evidence-based programs and activities and outcome research to reduce the incidence of stillbirth including tracking and awareness of fetal movements, improvement of birth timing for pregnant people with risk factors, initiatives that encourage safe sleeping positions for pregnant people, screening and surveillance for fetal growth restriction, efforts to achieve smoking cessation amongst pregnant people, community-based programs that provide home visits or other types of support, and any other research or evidence-based programming to prevent stillbirths.
+These pieces of legislation recognize that stillbirth (defined as the loss of a baby at 20 weeks or greater during pregnancy), and the disparity in those impacted by stillbirth, requires further research, support, and prevention programming.
+The Stillbirth Prevention Act also calls for evidence-based programs and activities and outcome research to reduce the incidence of stillbirth including tracking and awareness of fetal movements, improvement of birth timing for pregnant people with risk factors, initiatives that encourage safe sleeping positions for pregnant people, screening and surveillance for fetal growth restriction, efforts to achieve smoking cessation amongst pregnant people, community-based programs that provide home visits or other types of support, and any other research or evidence-based programming to prevent stillbirths.

-We would be so grateful for your support — we encourage you to sign on as a co-sponsor today.
+I would be so grateful for your support, and encourage you to sign on as a cosponsor for both pieces of legislation today.

 With Gratitude,